ucan-wg/spec/README.md

 Commands MUST NOT be case-sensitive.
 There MUST be at least one path segment as a namespace.
 For example, `http/put` and `db/put` MUST be treated as unique from each other.

+The slash convention (`my/command`, `my/other/command`) is only that: a namespacing _convention_. `dostuff`, `my/special/command` and `bbq-case-command` MUST all be accepted.
+The slash convention is RECOMMENDED to avoid namespace collision.

 ### 3.4.1 Ability

 Abilities abstract over [Command]s to allow for extension of UCAN delegations.